Reactive Molecular Dynamics¶

 bond, angle, dihedral, and improper styles are used as

+energy and pressure.
 The mix sixthpower

 imposes the following mixing rule for the calculation